semgrep/semgrep-docs/docs/troubleshooting/semgrep-app.md

 - You can skip scanning large and complex source code files (such as minified JS or generated code) if you know their path by adding a `.semgrepignore` file.
 See [how to ignore files & directories in Semgrep CI](/semgrep-ci/overview.md#ignoring-files-directories).
 - You can increase Semgrep CI's own run time limit by setting a `semgrep-agent --timeout <seconds>` flag, or by setting a `SEMGREP_TIMEOUT=<seconds>` environment variable.
 To fully disable the time limit, set this value to `0`.

+## If you're unable to comment on Semgrep Registry pages

+Our comments are powered by an external service called [utteranc.es](https://utteranc.es/).
+If you aren't able to authenticate to leave comments, please make sure you don't have an ad blocker interrupting requests to their domain.

 ## How to get help

 Please check the [Support](/support/) page to get help from the Semgrep maintainers & community, via Slack, GitHub, email, or phone.